Varuthapadatha Valibar Sangam

 The principal photography which took place in Padalur, Theni, Tiruchi and Chennai, was completed in July 2013.
-The film was released on 6 September 2013, coinciding with the Ganesh Chathurthi weekend and became an critical and commercial success.
+The film was released on 6 September 2013, coinciding with the Ganesh Chathurthi weekend and became a critical and commercial success.
 The film was remade in Kannada as Adyaksha and in Telugu as Current Theega.
+A Tulu remake titled Jai Maruthi Yuvaka Mandala was shot in 2017 but remains unreleased.